simonagren/simonagren.github.io/content/posts/continueing-durable/index.md

 We will deploy and utilize the new improved keyvault syntax for enviroment variables in our Function App.

-I think this stuff is really cool, and in the next post we will go in to some of the different commans you could use with the Orchestration Client - or as I have called it earlier: just `client`
+I think this stuff is really cool, and in the next post we will go in to some of the different commands you could use with the Orchestration Client - or as I have called it earlier: just `client`

 ## Give me some code, bro